Hog-CERN/Hog/doxygen/mdFiles/mainpage.markdown

 Inside this directory you will find the main library file `hog.tcl` containing most of Hog functions.
 An exhaustive list of Hog's functions can be found [here](./globals.html).

-Hog integrates a set of Tcl scripts in the firmware workflow, these scripts are located in the `Tcl/integrated` directory.
+Hog integrates a set of Tcl scripts in the firmware workflow, these scripts are located in the `integrated` directory.

-Tcl script used to launch specific firmware tasks (synthesis, implementation, simulation, etc.) are located in the `Tcl/launchers` directory.
+Tcl script used to launch specific firmware tasks (synthesis, implementation, simulation, etc.) are located in the `launchers` directory.

 Many Hog Tcl scripts can be run in debug mode using tcl shell (`tclsh`), this feature is extremely useful for developing.
 To do that you need to install the `tcllib` library available on yum and apt-get.